Chain Restaurant Steak Sandwiches Ranked Worst To Best

 That being said, some reviewers disagreed and enjoyed the dish.
 David Beck describes the sandwich as "awesome" on his YouTube channel, adding, "The bread, more precisely garlic bread, was buttery.
 [It] was crispy on the outside and soft on the inside.
 The filet was amazing.
 It had blue cheese on it, which was awesome. [...]
 I definitely want to get one again."

 True to its name, Firehouse Subs was founded by two firefighters in 1994.
-While the Firehouse steak & cheese sandwich is one among many beef sub offerings, it's the only one that comes with sauteed steak.
-The other ingredients in the sandwich include melted provolone cheese, bell peppers, caramelized onions, and mayo.
+The Firehouse steak & cheese sandwich is one among many beef sub offerings, including a prime rib steak sub.
+The other ingredients in the steak & cheese version include melted provolone, bell peppers, caramelized onions, and mayo.
 Firehouse's steak & cheese sandwich has seen a range of feedback, both good and bad.
 One sandwich enthusiast says that Firehouse Subs is their favorite chain, elaborating, "I may be slightly addicted to the Firehouse Steak & Cheese.
 It's a little pricey for a sandwich, but the quality is always good and worth the extra cost."

 Unfortunately, that's not the reaction of all consumers and some see the sandwich in a completely different light.
 One reviewer says, "Steak and cheese sandwich was dry and had no condiments with it."
 Another patron unfavorably compares the sandwich to the Philly sandwich offered by Jersey Mike's: "The firehouse sub has significantly less meat in it, and the meat and bread don't taste as good as Jersey Mike's.
 The bread does not seem to be freshly made, or it is a different type of bread that is harder and tougher."